Franz Schubert 31/01/1797 – 19/11/1828

-From an early age he was regarded as a young genius… writing a large variety of compositions (including five string quartets and three full-scale symphonies).between 1813 and 1815 aged only 16.
-Whilst training at college he wrote his first full length opera.
+From an early age he was regarded as a young genius… Between 1813 and 1815 he wrote a large variety of compositions (including five string quartets and three full-scale symphonies). aged only 16!… and whilst training at college he wrote his first full length opera.

 Schubert left many unfinished pieces and sketches of songs which provide some insight into the working of his creative mind…